Key takeaways:

 Here are a few ways you can improve your IPI score:

-• Reduce excess inventory: Avoid overstocking and ensure you maintain a balanced level between on-hand and sold inventory.
+- Reduce excess inventory: Avoid overstocking and maintain a balance between on-hand and sold inventory.
 You can lower prices to sell slow-moving products faster or liquidate them through a wholesale liquidation company.

 If your IPI score is above 450, it is considered good on Amazon.
 If maintained for a few weeks, you get unlimited storage space for each storage type.
 However, restock limits will still apply.